ing-anasv/Amazon-Reviews-Clusters/README.md

 ---
 ### DISCLAIMER : Needed directory for the pipeline

 Before running the pipeline, the folder structure must be verified.
-Specifically check the  **data** directory that **is not included in the repository** so it should be created manually.
-Inside it ensure the following subdirectories are present:
+Specifically check the  **data** and **models** directories that **are not included in the repository** so they should be created manually.
+Inside them ensure the following structure is present:

 ```

 data/
 │ ├── raw/ # Original files (.json o .json.gz)
 │ └── processed/ # Clean file(s) in .parquet format

+│ └── models
+│  └── lid.176.ftz # Model to detect language using fasttext

 ```
 ---